mihayounas/second-scoop-milestone-4/README.md

  Once logged in, user will see:

- * Menu - a display of some of their recipes with pictures gallery and description.
+ * Menu <a name="menu"></a> - a display of some of their recipes with pictures gallery and description.
- * Event Reservations -CRUD - offering options to create new request with authorisations criteria including : name,date(as a pop up calendar),phone number,number of guests,and message.
+ * Event Reservations <a name="events"></a>  -CRUD - offering options to create new request with authorisations criteria including : name,date(as a pop up calendar),phone number,number of guests,and message.
 Once created the reservations will show in Check reservations,there will show if it was approved by the admin or not and also giving options of updated or delete it .

  ![events-page](/static/images/events.png)

-* Contact page - CRUD - displaying a map, offering option of sending a message, after the message is sent in the check you messages tab user can see the messages send and if it was read by admin or not, also can edit or delete any message.
+* Contact page <a name="contact"></a> - CRUD - displaying a map, offering option of sending a message, after the message is sent in the check you messages tab user can see the messages send and if it was read by admin or not, also can edit or delete any message.

 ![contact-page](/static/images/contact.png)

 ![messages-page](/static/images/messages.png)

-* A Drop Down button with specific username and under that tab will be options to check event,messages or LogOut.
+* A Drop Down <a name="dropdown"></a>  button with specific username and under that tab will be options to check event,messages or LogOut.

 ![dropdown](/static/images/drop.png)

-* Blog - CRUD - this button will display all the posts by other users and each post will have details and offer comment sections to allow users to interact.
+* Blog <a name="blog"></a>  - CRUD - this button will display all the posts by other users and each post will have details and offer comment sections to allow users to interact.
 Every comment or post will be approved by the user before displayed.Users can delete or edit their own post only.
 ![posts-page](/static/images/posts.png)

- * ## Admin Area - SuperUser
+ * ## Admin Area - SuperUser <a name="admin"></a>
  * From the Pop Up Modal Admin can LogIn .
  * As Admin :
- 1.Can manage all the users.
+ 1.Can manage all the user requests.
  2.Can check and approve or disapprove posts.
  3.Can answer messages.
  4.Can approve events for specific number of guests